 Jesus is Building His Church in Latin America

 Here in Medellin, we see Jesus building His church.
-He is building it for Spanish-speakers, and English-speakers, for Colombians, Americans, Europeans, and Venezuelans.
+Of course, the Bible defines “church” as a body of believers, not a physical building.
+He is building His church on the confession of faith found in Matt 16:16, “Simon Peter answered, You are the Christ, the Son of the living God.”
+Jesus is building His church for Spanish-speakers, and English-speakers, for Colombians, Americans, Europeans, and Venezuelans.
 When Michael and I were privileged to go to a mission conference in Brazil, we saw clear evidence that Jesus is building His church in every country in Central and South America.
 Our youngest missionary was from Mexico City, and he testified that Jesus is building His church all over Mexico.
 And our 17 months in Panama showed us clear evidence that Jesus is alive and well there also, building His church through those He has called and equipped.

 This month, we have been so encouraged by two different couples from Idaho, in whom God has built a desire to come to Medellin and be used to minister as the Holy Spirit leads.
-It once again shows that God is very interested in Latin America.
+It once again shows that God is very interested in Medellin.

 Recently, I was introduced to the book of Titus.
 It is full of God’s wisdom and encouragement: